PHCY5613 Management and Economics in Pharmacy

-- Students are able to (1) describe the Australian health system and the role for pharmacy within it; (2) explain the economic environment in which community pharmacy and hospital pharmacy operates; (3) understand policy initiatives in relation to the pharmaceutical sector and the influence of such initiatives on pharmacy business and practice; (4) describe human and financial resources and skills required for successful community pharmacy management; (5) understand the principles of financial accounting and pharmacy valuation when buying or selling a pharmacy; (6) discuss the basic concepts of economic theory; (7) compare methods of economic evaluation to determine the costs and outcomes of drug treatments and services; (8) demonstrate an understanding of the pharmacoeconomic basis for listing drugs and technologies on the Pharmaceutical Benefits Scheme, including the role of the Pharmaceutical Benefits Advisory Committee; (9) demonstrate a basic understanding of legal issues in pharmacy management; and (10) demonstrate an appreciation of ethical issues in pharmacy from a range of perspectives.
+- Students are able to (1) describe the Australian health system and the role for pharmacy within it; (2) explain the economic environment in which community pharmacy and hospital pharmacy operates; (3) understand policy initiatives in relation to the pharmaceutical sector and the influence of such initiatives on pharmacy business and practice; (4) describe human and financial resources and skills required for successful community pharmacy management; (5) discuss the basic concepts of economic theory; (6) compare methods of economic evaluation to determine the costs and outcomes of drug treatments and services; (7) demonstrate an understanding of the pharmacoeconomic basis for listing drugs and technologies on the Pharmaceutical Benefits Scheme, including the role of the Pharmaceutical Benefits Advisory Committee; (8) demonstrate a basic understanding of legal issues in pharmacy management; and (9) demonstrate an appreciation of ethical issues in pharmacy from a range of perspectives.

-Supplementary assessment is available in this unit in the case of a student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.
+Supplementary assessment is available in this unit for any student who has obtained a final overall mark of 45-49% and for whom this is the last unit a student would need to pass in order to graduate from the Master of Pharmacy Course.

 - Unit Coordinator(s)

 - Enrolment in the Master of Pharmacy

 - Contact hours

 - Lectures: 6 hours per week for 4 weeks